kevholditch/terraform-provider-kong/README.md

 IMPORTANT
 ------
 The provider has been updated to support Kong `v2.X`, there were some breaking changes made between Kong `v1` and `v2`.
-To use an Kong `v1` use provider version `v6.X.X`.
+To use Kong `v1` use provider version `v6.X.X`.
 That version will no longer be maintained.

 Requirements
 ------------